SongStitch/song-stitch/README.md

 ### Customisation Options

+- **Collage Type**: Generate collages based off your most played albums, artists, and tracks.
-- **Dimensions**: specify the exact number of rows and columns you would like within your collage.
+- **Dimensions**: Specify the exact number of rows and columns you would like within your collage.
-- **Text**: Choose between adding the album name, artist name and playcount to your collage; or any combo you choose.
-You can also choose the font size of the text.
+- **Information**: Choose between adding the album name, artist name and playcount to your collage; or any combo you choose.
-- **Image Size**: Know the dimensions of the collage you need?
-SongStitch allows you to specify the desired collage image dimensions to ensure you only get what you need.
-You can even enable lossy compression!
+- **Text**: Choose the size and style of your text on your collages.

 Have a suggestion on how we can make SongStitch better?
 Feel free to create an issue on [GitHub](https://github.com/SongStitch/song-stitch/issues/new), or submit a PR!

 ## Usage

+To use SongStitch, simply go to [songstitch.art](songstitch.art) to get started, or you can download the App for iOS on the App Store!

-Below are the instructions on how you can run SongStitch yourself.
-You can either run it with `go` directly, or you can run it with `docker` and `docker-compose`.
+If you would like to run SongStitch yourself, below are the instructions on how you can build and run SongStitch.

+### Requirements

+There are currently 2 options to run SongStitch yourself.

+1. Build and run the application locally.
+This requires you to have `go` and `npm` installed.

+2. Run the application inside the docker container.
+This requires `docker` to be installed.

+### Setup

 1. Clone the repository